Woman receiving professional laser hair removal treatment in a clean med spa, showcasing comfort and modern cosmetic technology.

 How Does Laser Hair Removal Work?

-The treatment relies on selective photothermolysis, a process where a laser emits a specific wavelength of light absorbed by the melanin pigment in hair follicles.
+Laser hair removal relies on selective photothermolysis, a process where a laser emits a specific wavelength of light that is absorbed by the melanin pigment in hair follicles.
 This light converts to heat, reaching approximately 70°C, which damages the follicle’s growth center while leaving surrounding skin unharmed.

 Benefits of Laser Hair Removal